What are the things to taste in coffee? This post breaks down everything you want to know about tasting coffee, it's quite a long one. Let dig in!

 Smell the dry aroma of ground coffee~

-There are also good and bad aroma for coffee.
+There is also good and bad aroma for coffee.
 Good aroma smells super sweeeeeeeeeet like cherry fruits and floral like.
 Whereas bad aroma smells roasty, woody and can be really bad for old coffees.

 Just like any food where freshness = delicious!